c-villanueva/Superstore-SQL-Analytics-Project/README.md

 # 📊 Superstore SQL Analytics Portfolio Project

 ## Overview
-This project demonstrates end-to-end SQL analytics using a **public retail dataset**.
+This project showcases **end-to-end SQL analytics** using a public retail dataset.
-The goal is to transform raw transactional data into **business-ready insights** by designing a semantic layer, defining KPIs, and performing advanced analytical techniques such as cohort analysis, ranking, and anomaly detection.
+It focuses on transforming raw transactional data into **business-ready insights** through a well-designed semantic layer, KPI engineering, and advanced analytical queries.

-The database is structured to support **BI tools and executive reporting**, following real-world analytics engineering practices.
+The project is structured to mirror **real-world BI and analytics workflows**, where SQL is used not only for querying but for **data modeling, metric definition, and insight generation**.

 ---

-## Business Questions Answered
+## Business Questions Addressed
 - How do sales, profit, and customer activity trend over time?
 - Which products perform best by segment, category, and region?
 - How well do customers retain after their first purchase?